-AI-Jam kicks off in March
+AI-Jam kicks off next week

+The month-long competition, starting Mar.
+2, challenges students to solve a problem using Artificial Intelligence (AI) tools and resources offered by the Information Technology (IT) Department, as well as the opportunity to win prizes and awards.

-“We created [an] AI-Jam course in Canvas with learning resources that range from Introduction to AI, to Machine Learning, to Future of AI,” Senior Director of Academic Technology Deone Zell said.
+“We created [an] AI-Jam course in Canvas with learning resources that range from Introduction to AI, to Machine Learning, to Future of AI,” Sr. Director of Academic Technology Deone Zell said.
 “In addition, students will have access to an array of AI tools made available to them by CSUN.”

 Amazon, Google, IBM, Microsoft and Oracle are the major vendors offering AI tools at the Kickoff Event.